FAQs

 Come in ONCE YEARLY if you are:

-- Have no change in health over the last year
+• Have no changes in health over the last year

 (Prior to that visit, we will need: yearly labs, based on your medical problem)